eosphere/eos-voter/README.md

 # eos-voter
-Website for voting for EOS Block Producers
+Website for voting for EOSIO Block Producers

 To set up this project